Dr Jamie Mcphie, PhD

-Mcphie, J. and Eldridge-Butler, T. (Forthcoming) Slam Poetry, Giant Specs and a Psychogeography Monopoly Board: Progressive Directions for Outdoor Facilitation.
+Mcphie, J. and Eldridge-Butler, T. (2021) Slam Poetry, Giant Specs and a Psychogeography Monopoly Board: Progressive Directions for Outdoor Facilitation.
 In, Palmer, C. (Ed.)
 Arts-Based Learning in Outdoor Education.
 Sport and Welling Press: Preston, UK.

 Mcphie, J. and Clarke, D.A.G.
 (2019) A walk in the park: Considering practice for outdoor environmental education through an immanent take on the material turn, in J. Ringrose, K. Warfield and S. Zarabadi (Eds.)
 Feminist Posthumanisms, New Materialisms and Education, pp. 148-168.
 Oxon, UK & New York, USA: Routledge.